khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ### by week 7
 - make own V&R map
 #### presentations
+- tom
-- by Tom
+- chris
-- by Yanxi?
+- ?

 #### did I address all of these:
 - how are digital technologies transforming society?
 - to what extent do digital technologies curb or enhance our rights and freedom?
 - what digital skills are needed for the knowledge economy and a democratic society?
 - how might we use digital technologies as creative and engaging forms of communication?
 <br><br>

 ### anytime